 Iodine Found in Food

 If you have low or normal thyroid function, but not Hashimoto’s, adding dietary sources of iodine and selenium is a safe option.
 Sea vegetables like nori, wakame, and arame are good options.
-Whole Foods has a great list describing sea veggies and some yummy recipes to help you get started incorporating them.
-In addition to increasing dietary intake of iodine, it is a good idea to remove sources of chlorine (bathing and drinking water), fluoride (drinking water), and bromide (flours and anything made from white flour) from your diet and environment as these can compete with iodine in your body.
+In addition to increased dietary intake of iodine, it is a good idea to remove sources of chlorine (bathing and drinking water), fluoride (drinking water), and bromide (flours and anything made from white flour) from your diet and environment as these can compete with iodine in your body.

 This nutrient in particular, along with iron, should only be supplemented after your levels have been assessed and it has been confirmed that you are hypothyroid but not autoimmune hypothyroid (Hashimoto’s).
 I recommend having a professional guide you through iodine supplementation if you are indeed deficient.